 Researching Online Troubleshooting Questions

 Especially when it comes to problems like noises a car is making, you can look online at car troubleshooting forums and get a lot of the answers that you need.
-For example, if you hear certain types of squeaking or knocking, that will relate to tires, wheel bearings, belts, the engine, or other possible culprits.
+For example, if you hear certain types of squeaking or knocking, that will relate to tires, wheel bearings, belts, the engine, or other possible culprits by looking on the engine block number lookup.
 The more accurately you can describe the noise and the situation in which it’s occurring, the more likely you’ll find a specific answer to your troubleshooting question.

 Taking It To a Mechanic